 The track continues though the bush, and so far is very easy and pleasant walking.

-Further along the track is an Aboriginal site, including rock engravings and cave art in impressively weathered cave.
+Further along the track is are two Narara Dam Aboriginal sites, which includes rock engravings and cave art in impressively weathered cave.

-Although the track stops at the end of a ridge, Michael mentions there is a rough trail down to some old railway dams.
-I’m keen to check them out, so Michael leads the way down a rather steep path.
+Although the track stops at the end of a ridge, Michael mentions there is a rough trail down to some old railway dams (upper and lower Narara Dam) I’m keen to check them out, so Michael leads the way down a rather steep path.
 The occasional rock cairn give us hope we’re going the right way… until about half-way down, when the rock cairns stop and we can only see thick scrub in front of us.
 We backtrack, and find a more obvious route down that’s marked with red tape.

 It’s more of a route than a track, as it descends quite steeply.
 We squeeze through a crack in a large rock platform, and past some impressive sandstone overhangs.